dipankardas011/dipankardas-portfolio/content/diary/Mar25.md

 description = "Let's talk about my March 2025"
 +++

+# Date 2025-03-26
+* learning about apache proxy and other configurations
+* working logging and agent based systems
+* done with ksctl recommendation system wrt to cost on instancetype across regions

 # Date 2025-03-25
 * learning about Pritunl VPN setup and configuration
 * some apache configuration about its ingress, egress and other websocket configurations